I posted a few days ago of a really great EPK example. If you missed that one, please go read it as well. You HAVE to check it out.

 Hell, I’d probably put it near the top of the EPK but it’s well-placed here, for sure (Ed: They moved it up!).
 It’s unmissable and it might be the most important part of the EPK.
 If you don’t have these kinds of results, what do you have?
 Do you have a good review in a popular blog?
 A great quote from a famous critic?
 Whatever you have, make it a graphic and include it well in your EPK.

-Side note: if it’s a blog no one has ever heard of or a writer who has more fans during their shifts at Dairy Queen… do NOT include it prominently.
+If it’s a blog no one has ever heard of or a writer who has more fans during their shifts at Dairy Queen… do NOT include it prominently.
 This is a double-edged sword – great results, great associations are great for your EPK.
 Bad ones/novice ones are BAD for your EPK.

 I won’t dig into the bio because that could be a blog post unto itself, but the bio is a good size – 4 or 5 relatively brief paragraphs, informative.
 Same applies here as with the “success graphic” I talked about in the previous paragraphs – associate yourself with great brands and successful entities.
 Name-drop like crazy.
 (Mike here – don’t name-drop like crazy, but yes, find a balance.)